Atish280301/AKS280301/README.md

 ## 🚀 About Me
-I am a full stack developer and highly skilled CSE/IT graduate with experience in C, Java, Web Development, and MySQL.
+I am a Full-Stack Developer and highly skilled CSE/IT graduate with experience in C, Java, Web Development, and MySQL.
 I am actively seeking a challenging role in the technology industry to fuel continuous learning and professional growth.
 My strong programming background and passion for innovation make me a valuable asset for any dynamic team of which I am a part.

 ## My Current Status

 ### I'm currently learning...

-🧠  Computer Network & Data Commnuication (CNDC)
+🧠  Computer Network & Data Communication (CNDC)

 🧠  Cryptography & Network Security (CNS)